frankastin24/fuseMVC/README.md

 ### Model Methods

 #### Retrieving All Records

-Returns all records from the associated database table as an array of model objects.
+Fetches all records from the database as an array of model objects.

 ```php
 $user = new User();